 - Whale watching in Icy Strait and Lynn Canal or Chatham Strait

-- Wildlife searches—bears, sea otters, harbor seals, sea lions, Dall’s porpoises
+- Wildlife searches—bears, sea otters, harbor seals, sea lions, and Dall’s porpoises

-- Birds and wildlife at South Marble Island—birding and sea lion haulout
+- South Marble Island—a bird and sea lion haulout

-- Beachcomb intertidal zones, hike, and bushwhack in the Tongass National Forest
+- Hike and bushwhack in the Tongass National Forest

 - Kayak, paddle board, and skiff in glacial fjords

 (Please note this trip operates Juneau to Sitka and Sitka to Juneau)